 Wildlife Corridor Bill Makes Final Steps through the Virginia House

 There is over $500 million in damages in Virginia for wildlife vehicle collisions.
 That’s substantial.
+Yet, recently the wildlife corridor bill made its final steps through the Virginia house, signaling a brighter future.

 For this episode of Wild Virginia Virtual Coffee Talk, Wild Virginia Executive Director, Misty Boos, tells us about the concept behind connectivity and why it’s so important.